Why Grass Dies Under Shade Trees

 Trees draw up water from roots through a process of transpiration.
 Transpiration is water evaporation through the leaves.
 This evaporation creates negative water pressure and works much like a drinking straw using the tree’s xylem to draw water upward from the roots into the tree and, eventually, to the leaves.

-The xylem, in simple terms, is the water highway for plants to transport water and nutrients from the roots to the leaves.
+The xylem is the water highway for plants to transport water and nutrients from the roots to the leaves.
 Grass plants also contain xylem.
-Comparatively, the grass xylem is a one-lane country road compared to a tree as a one-way eight-lane super highway.
+The grass xylem is a one-lane country road compared to a tree as a one-way eight-lane super highway.
 Consequently, the trees will move water faster and in higher volume than grass plants.

-Why Shady Areas Look Great in the Spring
+Why Shaded Grass Areas Grow Great in the Spring

 Weather and the environment influence transpiration.
 The shorter daylight hours of spring, frequent rains, and cloudy weather reduce the transpiration process; thus, the tree uses less water, leaving plenty of moisture available for grass plants.
 As a result, the trees and grass are simpatico, and everyone gets along.

-Why Shady Areas Burn Out In the Summer
+Why Shaded Grass Areas Die In the Summer

 Unlike spring, during summer, we have infrequent rainfall, constant southern winds, extreme temperatures, and longer daylight hours, which will intensify transpiration.
 The rise in transpiration means the trees are sucking more water from the soil, sometimes hundreds of gallons per day, to support themselves.
 This situation creates a battle for water between the tree and your grass, and it is magnified during drought seasons.

-Less-than-ideal growing conditions for large trees can reduce the amount of groundwater available from the soil to support the tree and your grass.
 Tree roots need permeable soils to exchange air between the root zone and the atmosphere.
 This process is called respiration.
 Respiration is the opposite of photosynthesis.
 The tree roots take in carbon dioxide to produce sugars and oxygen as a food source.
+Less-than-ideal growing conditions for large trees will reduce the groundwater available from the soil to support the tree and your grass.

 See Related: Fertilizing for Healthier Trees

-Tree feeder roots can extend two to three times the tree’s drip line.
+The feeder roots for trees will extend two to three times the tree’s drip line.
 The largest concentration of tree roots will be in the top two to three feet of the surface.
 Imagine a massive pin oak tree growing in the middle of a tiny front lawn.
 You have a house and foundation along one side of your yard, your driveway on one side, possibly the neighbor’s driveway on the opposite side, and a sidewalk or street on another.
 Where do you think those tree roots are going to grow?
 The root system that supports that 40-foot tree is super condensed into this tiny lawn.
 Surrounded by concrete, the pin oak is essentially planted in a huge concrete planter.
+When planting a tree, give the tree plenty of space to grow up and plenty of room for root growth.

-Often this heavy root concentration leaves large surface roots within the critical root zone and dense, compacted feeder root zones, making it almost impossible to core aerate mechanically to loosen the soil and allow better water and nutrient penetration.
+Often areas with heavy root concentration leave large surface roots within the critical root zone and dense, compacted feeder root zones, making it almost impossible to core aerate mechanically to loosen the soil and allow better water and nutrient penetration.
 An alternative solution to a mechanical core aerator is non-mechanical soil aeration using a granular application of Soilbuilder C20.

 See Related: Soil Builder Feeding Beneficial Soil Microbes